See you in Ljubljana!

 Morning run tradition continues and gifts & rewards 🎁 are on the menu!

-Thursday 22 May, 7AM, destination Esplanade-SNFCC Park, exact route TBA here; scan the designated QR code on the programme you will receive upon your arrival.
+Thursday 18 June, 7AM, destination Park Tivoli, exact route here; scan the designated QR code on the programme you will receive upon your arrival.

 More info by our Chief Track & Field Officer: Nanette Mol Debes.